-21. During the life of the project, the Proponent shall ensure that there is a suitable meteorological station in the vicinity of the site that complies with the requirements in the Approved Methods for Sampling of Air Pollutants in New South Wales guideline.
+21. During the life of the project, the Applicant must ensure that there is a suitable meteorological station in the vicinity of the site that complies with the requirements in the Approved methods for the sampling and analysis of air pollutants in NSW guideline.